-Through the Julius Meinl Generations Program, we actively support coffee farmers in these chosen countries, and foster long-term relationships to promote best practices and ensure their sustainable livelihoods.
-Our aim is not only to sustain their businesses, but also to empower them to pass down their invaluable knowledge of coffee cultivation and the market to future generations.
+Through the Julius Meinl Generations Program, we actively support coffee farmers in these chosen countries, and foster long-term relationships to

 To measure the impact of our actions, track progress, and identify new challenges, the Julius Meinl Generations Program will undergo independent verification by Enveritas.
 As a trusted non-profit organisation, Enveritas specialises in sustainability assurance for the coffee industry.
 Their comprehensive farm surveys, conducted by trained regional specialists, encompass geospatial analysis, on-the-ground observations, and adherence to their standards covering social, environmental, and economic sustainability.